D2L-Labs/multipart-mixed-helper/README.md

     fileData: fileContent,
   };
 ```
- -  ``file.contentType`` is the mime-type of the file (example for PDFs: ``application/pdf``)
+ -  ``file.contentType`` is the mime-type of the file (example for PDFs: ``application/pdf``).
- -  ``fileName`` is the name of the file without the extension (.pdf, .word)
+ -  ``fileName`` is the name of the file without the extension (.pdf, .word).
  -  ``fileData`` is the base64 representation of the binary file data which can be obtained by using a ``blobToData`` conversion as shown below.

  - Lastly, ``token`` is your Bearer auth token for Brightspace OAuth2 requests.
 If your application does not use Bearer Tokens, or would like to use a different OAuth method, you can simply change what is set as the requestHeader on line 41: ``request.setRequestHeader("Authorization", "Bearer " + token);`` of ``ServiceHelper.js`` located in this repo.

 ## Converting Files to Base64
 When dealing with files/binary data in the browser, a common data type is the Blob.
 When converting a blob to base64, a simple function like this can be used.
-We provide this in the repo by importing: ``import blobToBase64 from "multipart-mixed-helper/blobToBase64.js";``
+We provide this in the repo by importing: ``import blobToBase64 from "multipart-mixed-helper/blobToBase64.js";``.
 ```
 const blobToBase64 = (blob) => {
       return new Promise((resolve) => {